Eddie Espriella monogram Eddie Espriella

 Claude CodePair programming

 Pair programming that compresses a Friday's worth of work into a coffee.
 Best at refactoring patterns across many files, deploying via the CLI it already knows, and showing its reasoning before it touches anything.
 The first AI tool a non-engineer marketing lead can use to ship production code with confidence.
+This site is mostly written this way — straight from prompt to the same git the site deploys from, no Webflow in the middle.

 Try the audit